| Glenn Campbell's Photo Albums from Outside USA |

 I never remove the lens from the body because this lets dust get onto the

 camera sensor.
-(I learned that from previous dSLR.
+(I learned that from my previous dSLRs.
 Dust on the sensor is a much bigger

 problem that scratches on the lens.)
 I keep a lens hood permanently attached to the lens, not to prevent glare but to protect the lens from scratches.
 That way, I don't have to